AnnexMedAnnexMedAnnexMed

 OMS revenue depends on mastering two billing systems simultaneously

-AnnexMed’s OMS billing team is trained in both CDT dental coding and CPT/ICD-10-CM medical coding for oral surgical procedures — a combination of skills that very few billing companies possess.
-Our dual-billing workflow evaluates every procedure for medical crossover eligibility, maximizes reimbursement from both insurance streams, and maintains strict compliance with coordination of benefits rules that govern simultaneous dental and medical billing.
-This is not general dental billing.
-It is an imaging and surgical revenue optimization system built specifically for OMS practice economics.
+AnnexMed’s OMS billing team is trained in both CDT and CPT/ICD-10-CM coding for oral surgery, combining rare dual expertise.
+Our workflow identifies medical crossover eligibility, maximizes dual insurance reimbursement, and ensures coordination of benefits compliance.
+This is a surgical revenue optimization system designed specifically for OMS practice economics.

 Aboutus-Inner-1